 - 1. Perform a physical inspection of the instrument, checking for obvious physical damage. - 2.
 Verify that the instrument has been calibrated in the last twelve months. - 3.
 Perform a battery check to verify that the condition of the batteries is within acceptable limits. - 4.
-Perform a response check if a check source is available. - 5.
+Perform a response check if a check source is available to verify the meter is responding at all to a known radiation source. - 5.
 Ensure that the audio is working if the meter has audio capability.

-If the instrument does not satisfactorily complete the pre-operational inspection, contact the EHSD for repair/calibration information.
+If the instrument does not satisfactorily complete the pre-operational inspection, contact EHS-RSS for repair/calibration information.